 Where do you park at Maya de Cancun Museum?

-There’s sufficient parking available at the Maya de Cancun Museum.
-An easier way to get to the museum is by the city bus which runs every 10 mins.
+There is sufficient parking available at the Maya de Cancun Museum.
+The city bus, which runs every 10 minutes, is an easier way to get to the museum.

 How much is Museo Maya?